fishsizeproject/Course-MLforImageProcessing/A-introduction.md

 It will be useful if course participants have basic programming experience, in Python or R. The scripts used in the course are written in Python, but they are adapted to be user friendly and do not require prior Python knowledge to run them (you would naturally need Python knowledge to modify these scripts further).
 If you want to learn more about coding with Python a few useful tutorials of basic operations can be found [here](https://www.learnpython.org/).
 You can also find a list of books [here](https://wiki.python.org/moin/IntroductoryBooks).

 <br/>

 ## Google Colab

 For this course we will use Google Colab.
 Colab, or "Colaboratory", is a free, cloud-based environment similar to Jupyter's network environment that allows you to write and execute Python code in your browser without the need for installation and configuration.
-It also provides free access to GPUs.
+It also provides some free access to computing resources (GPUs).

 To start using Google Colab, you will need a Google account.

-We will share notebooks with you, which will allow you to create a copy in your own Google directory, and modify and use it for your own purposes.
+We will share notebooks with you, and you will be able to create a copy of notebooks in your own Google directory, and then modify and use them for your own purposes.

-When you open the GitHub hosted notebook in Colab, it opens a new editable view of the notebook.
-You can run and modify the notebook directly without worrying about overwriting the source.
+Alternatively, if you are familiar with GitHub, you can create a fork of the course materials to your GitHub account and only then open the GitHub hosted notebooks in Colab.
+This will open a new editable view of the notebook, which you can run and modify directly without worrying about overwriting the source files.

 You can also start your own notebook by going to Google Colab's home page [here](https://colab.research.google.com/) and clicking 'new notebook' on the bottom right corner.
 If you like you can also click 'cancel' and go to a short tutorial on how to get started with Google colab.